 Kenya - Sightseeing

 One of the main attractions in Kenya has to be the safari.
-As the original safari holiday destination, tourists have been traveling to Kenya for years in search of the spectacular wildlife, in particular the Big Five.
+As the original safari holiday destination, tourists have been travelling to Kenya for years in search of the spectacular wildlife, in particular the Big Five.
 The Big Five includes the African elephant, rhinoceros, lion, leopard and Cape buffalos; tourists can expect to see these magnificent creatures, plus giraffes and zebras up close and personal in their natural habitat.
 The main game parks in Kenya are Amboseli, Maasai Mara, Lake Nakuru, Aberdare, Samburu and Tsavo.

 The Maasai Mara is one of the most famous and best game parks in Africa.
 The annual breathtaking wildebeest and zebra migration takes place within the park and is a must-see if you are visiting between June and August.